 One approach to monitoring a simulation is for the user to postprocess the results frequently.
 For example, if the velocity of metal at some location in a casting filling simulation were of interest, the user would open the results in FlowSight and then create history plots of the flux surfaces or history probes in the region of interest.
 Each time the simulation results were updated (e.g., new timestep), the results would have to be reloaded and a context file applied to restore the plots of interest.
 This approach is simply too time consuming and cumbersome to be used effectively for monitoring simulations.
 The history data plotting tool on the Simulation Manager can be useful for monitoring simulations but, in previous versions, only a small, fixed set of simulation history variables could be viewed.

-A new functionality in FLOW-3D CAST v5.0 is the Configurable Simulation Monitor, which expands on the capabilities of the history data plotting tool from previous versions.
-Now, users will able to add and monitor any history data in the simulation through the runtime plots.
+FLOW-3D CAST‘s Configurable Simulation Monitor expands on the capabilities of the history data plotting tool from previous versions.
+With the Configurable Simulation Monitor, users can add and monitor any history data in the simulation through the runtime plots.

 To make the monitor view more manageable, multiple variables can be added to the same plot or to individual plots.
 Each plot is displayed on a separate tab so moving between plots is as simple as clicking a tab.

 The new configurable simulation monitor can be configured to display any history variable in the simulation including simulation data for diagnostics/performance, fluid/solid-based, flux planes, valves, and history particles.
 Since there is often a considerable number of history data variables in a typical simulation, finding the variable of interest can be time consuming.
 To address this issue, a Search function has been added.
 The search function can be used to search for a string in a variable name so that only variables containing that string are displayed.
 Also, a filter on data-type can be applied.
 By default, all history variables are displayed.
 If only the data pertaining to Fluids, e.g., fluid temperature, is desired, the Fluids filter can be selected.